the-au-forml-lab/the-au-forml-lab.github.io/granule.md

 Many modern programs are resource sensitive, that is, the amount of resources (e.g., energy, bandwidth, time, memory), and their rate of consumption, must be carefully managed.
 Furthermore, many programs handle sensitive resources, such as passwords, location data, photos, and banking information.
 Ensuring that private data is not inadvertently leaked is as important as the functional input-output behaviour of a program.

 Various type-based solutions have been provided for reasoning about and controlling resources.
-A general class of program behaviours called coeﬀects has been proposed as a uniﬁed framework for capturing diﬀerent kinds of resource analysis in a single type theory [[Petricek et al.](http://tomasp.net/academic/papers/structural/coeffects-icfp.pdf), [Petricek et al.](http://tomasp.net/academic/papers/coeffects/coeffects-icalp.pdf), [Brunel et al.](https://lipn.univ-paris13.fr/~mazza/papers/CoreQuantCoeff.pdf), [Gaboardi et al.](https://www.cs.kent.ac.uk/people/staff/dao7/publ/combining-effects-and-coeffects-icfp16.pdf), [Ghica et al.](https://www.cs.bham.ac.uk/~drg/papers/esop14.pdf), [Breuvart et al.](https://lipn.univ-paris13.fr/~breuvart/articles/boundedRel.pdf)].
+A general class of program behaviours called coeﬀects has been proposed as a uniﬁed framework for capturing different kinds of resource analysis in a single type theory [[Petricek et al.](http://tomasp.net/academic/papers/structural/coeffects-icfp.pdf), [Petricek et al.](http://tomasp.net/academic/papers/coeffects/coeffects-icalp.pdf), [Brunel et al.](https://lipn.univ-paris13.fr/~mazza/papers/CoreQuantCoeff.pdf), [Gaboardi et al.](https://www.cs.kent.ac.uk/people/staff/dao7/publ/combining-effects-and-coeffects-icfp16.pdf), [Ghica et al.](https://www.cs.bham.ac.uk/~drg/papers/esop14.pdf), [Breuvart et al.](https://lipn.univ-paris13.fr/~breuvart/articles/boundedRel.pdf)].
 Recently it has been shown how coeﬀect types can be integrated with eﬀect types for resource reasoning with eﬀects [[Gaboardi et al.](https://www.cs.kent.ac.uk/people/staff/dao7/publ/combining-effects-and-coeffects-icfp16.pdf)].

 To gain experience with such type systems for real-world programming tasks, and as a vehicle for further research, we are developing **Granule**, a functional programming language based on the linear λ-calculus augmented with graded modal types, inspired by the coeffect-effect calculus of [Gaboardi et al.](https://www.cs.kent.ac.uk/people/staff/dao7/publ/combining-effects-and-coeffects-icfp16.pdf).